 Voir Dire.
-The court will commence jury selection with some general opening remarks and will ask most of the questions submitted by the parties.
-The court will allow counsel some time to conduct their own voir dire.
+The court will commence jury selection with some general opening remarks, but generally allows counsel to conduct the voir dire.
 The proposed voir dire questions and topics must be included in the Joint Pretrial Order.
 The court may impose time limitations for voir dire.